-The $50 million ERA Oil Sands Innovation Challenge is seeking out technologies that reduce GHG emissions and increase the global competitiveness of Alberta’s oil sands industry.
+The $50 million ERA Oil Sands Innovation Challenge closed for submissions on September 7, 2017.
+The Call focused on technologies that reduce GHG emissions and increase the global competitiveness of Alberta’s oil sands industry.
+ERA reviewed 47 submissions and invited 10 applicants to submit Full Project Proposals.
+ERA is now developing plans to announce the projects that were selected for funding.

-This funding opportunity is seeking innovative technologies that reduce GHG emissions and improve the cost competitiveness of bitumen production and processing.
-Proposals are invited for technology solutions related to in situ or mined oil sands operations, including both new developments and retrofit opportunities for existing operations.
+This funding opportunity sought innovative technologies that reduce GHG emissions and improve the cost competitiveness of bitumen production and processing.
+Proposals were invited for technology solutions related to in situ or mined oil sands operations, including both new developments and retrofit opportunities for existing operations.

-Examples of potential areas of interest for this Call include but are not limited to:
+Examples of potential areas of interest for this Call included but were not limited to:

 We are advancing oil sands technology that has been proven in concept but is not commercially operational in Alberta today.
 Our aim is to accelerate solutions that could potentially be commercially deployed in 5-10 years.
 All projects must involve prototype testing, field piloting, commercial demonstration, or first-of-kind technology deployment.